thanosWebDev/Bootstrap-Modal-as-a-mail-form/README.md

-# Bootstrap's Modal as a mail form
+# Bootstrap's Modal as a mail form - with Ajax

 This is an example of a modal email-form in Bootstrap.

   - It uses javascript for a quick client-side validation and php for server-side validation
+  - Uses AJAX to POST
   - There is visual feedback
   - A simple antispam check
   - The form returns a success message